cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 **Notes:**

-- The CDAP Ambari service has been tested on Ambari Server 2.0 and 2.1, as supplied from Hortonworks.
+- The CDAP Ambari service has been tested on Ambari Server 2.3 through 2.5, as supplied from Hortonworks.
 - To install a version lower than the highest current version (such as *CDAP 4.1.0* when *4.1.1* is available), you will need to downgrade your repo after installing it.